trangel/machine_learning/README.md

 # Data-Science

+## Content recommender
+This is part of the CDIPS Data Science 2017 Workshop.
+We work on a content recommender based on Wikipedia articles.
+This project makes use of generic data science tools: data extraction/cleaning, web scraping, natural language processing, machine learning models, web servers, using flask to query SQLite databases, and A/B testing to validate our recommender.
+Click <a href="https://github.com/hannahlb/CDIPS_Content_Rec">here</a> to goto the repository.
+Watch demo at
+[<a href="https://www.youtube.com/watch?v=uG6rSvYlhog&feature=youtu.be"> youtube </a>].

 ## User network graph
 A user network graph in python.
 I keep track of purchases and tag anoumalous events.